MetaMask/core/.github/pull_request_template.md

 <!--
 Are there any issues that this pull request is tied to?
 Are there other links that reviewers should consult to understand these changes better?
-Are there client pull requests to adopt any breaking changes?
+Are there client or consumer pull requests to adopt any breaking changes?

 For example: